 Member Assistance Program (MAP)

 Life comes with challenges, but your new Member Assistance Program (MAP) is here to help.
-This FREE, CONFIDENTIAL benefit is available to you and your household, offering resources and services to support mental health, reduce stress, and make life easier.
+This FREE, CONFIDENTIAL benefit is available to you, your household, and your staff, offering resources and services to support mental health, reduce stress, and make life easier.
 Download the app today and get started.

 Welcome to the Ninth District Dental Association